pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 Now we can make the statement "PyPy is Python in Python" more precise: PyPy is an interpreter for Python 3.9, implemented in RPython.
-RPython ("Restricted Python") is a subset of Python 2, which is statically typed and can be compiled to C code.
+RPython ("Restricted Python") is a subset of Python 2, which is statically typed (using type inference, not type annotations) and can be compiled to C code.
 That means we can take our Python 3.9 interpreter, and compile it into a C binary that can run Python 3.9 code.
 The final binary behaves pretty similarly to CPython.